 Many families rely on inheritances to pay for a loved one’s funeral expenses, which is one of the reasons why Governor Jerry Brown signed the SB833 legislation.
 The new law changes many of the rules of the Medi-Cal program overseen by the California Department of Health Care Services.
 All seniors enrolled in the estate recovery plan after the age of 55 will be affected by this new legislation, and they might need to take some steps to prevent their estate from going into probate.
 The additional estate planning could have an impact on your loved one’s wellbeing, especially if he or she has a long-term health condition.

-Seniors can face a variety of challenges as they age, many of which can be mitigated with the help of professional in-home caregivers who provide high-quality at-home care.
-Lincoln families trust in Home Care Assistance to help their elderly loved ones age in place safely and comfortably.
+Seniors can face a variety of challenges as they age, many of which can be mitigated with the help of professional in-home caregivers who provide high-quality home care.
+Lincoln, CA families trust in Home Care Assistance to help their elderly loved ones age in place safely and comfortably.

 Here are a few things you need to know about the new SB833 legislation in California.